ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d2 - e - LAB - Greatest movies of all time.md

 - Tell them to do, at least, iterations 1-4.

 - Iteration 5 (challenging):
-  - how to copy arrays (so that they don't mutate the orignal array)
+  - how to copy arrays (so that they don't mutate the original array)
     - Tell students to google and/or check self-guided "Js | Value vs Reference"
   - sort()